 Who can apply

-student who has completed Year 11 in a Queensland school and are currently enrolled in at least 2 approved senior science or technology or engineering or mathematics subjects from Year 12.
-You also need to have attained an 'A' standard of achievement or equivalent in at least 2 applicable Queensland Curriculum and Assessment Authority or other approved curriculum senior science, technology, engineering or mathematics (STEM) subjects, in Year 11.
+student who has completed Year 11 in a Queensland school and are currently enrolled in at least two Year 12 approved senior science, technology, engineering or mathematics subjects.
+You also need to have attained an A standard of achievement or equivalent in at least two applicable Queensland Curriculum and Assessment Authority or other approved curriculum senior science, technology, engineering or mathematics (STEM) subjects, in Year 11

-teacher in a Queensland school who has implemented strategies to lift student performance in science or technology or engineering or mathematics, and who inspires others to ensure every student succeeds through their ongoing contributions to the learning outcomes of both students and other staff
+teacher in a Queensland school who has implemented strategies to lift student performance in science, technology, engineering or mathematics; and who inspires others to ensure every student succeeds through their ongoing contributions to the learning outcomes of both students and other staff

-school that demonstrates initiative and commitment in managing and promoting science or technology or engineering or mathematics across the whole school and within the community
+school that demonstrates initiative and commitment in managing and promoting science, technology, engineering or mathematics across the whole school and within the community

-STEM Education Partnership that encourages productive STEM partnerships with a Queensland school or cluster of schools—tertiary, industry, business or research institution partner, volunteer, mentor or community organisation or be a Queensland Environmental Education Centre or Outdoor Education Centre or a cluster of Queensland schools working together on productive STEM initiatives.
+education partner that encourages productive STEM partnerships with Queensland schools (tertiary, industry, business, government, research or education institution, school volunteer, school mentor or community organisation or a cluster of schools working together on productive STEM initiatives).

-As Environmental Education Centres and Outdoor Education Centres are established institutions that provide educational instruction to persons enrolled at state schools, these centres should apply for the STEM Education Partnership Awards.
+Please note: as Environmental Education Centres and Outdoor Education Centres are established institutions to provide education instruction to persons enrolled at state schools, these centres should apply for the STEM Education Partnership Awards.